About Dianne Eden, OAM

 What voice quality is rewarded most?

 A. It isn’t about accent, or choice of words or the arrangement of them, it is what is called “eloquence”.
 I mean the noise the body makes.
-Deep and textured is a voice quality that surrounds the speaker with gravitas.
+A deep and textured sound is a voice quality that surrounds the speaker’s content and delivery with gravitas.

 That quality is not defined by gender – it is acquired by a commitment to training one’s instrument to achieve best rewards.